fflamerie/zotero_intro_to/content/zotero_intro_to.md

 EPFL Library Teaching Team.
 (2020). _Up to speed with Zotero [course notes]_. https://fbib.gitbooks.io/up-to-speed-with-zotero/content/

-The following icon ![zotero][zotero] points to the official Zotero documentation, including Zotero forums : it is the best source of help and information !
+The following icon ![zotero][zotero] points to the official Zotero documentation, including Zotero forums : it is the best source for more information and some help !

 ## Learning objectives